 In Religious Education teaching is based on the Essex Agreed Syllabus.
-Collective Worship takes place daily.
 Parents have the right to withdraw their child from R.E. and Collective Worship; those wishing to do so should consult the Headteacher and alternative arrangements will be made.

 Sex and Relationship Education is studied in all Year Groups, with a change of focus as the children progress through the school.
 The younger children learn about friendship and social interaction and this is continued through to Years 5 and 6 where the content includes personal health and hygiene and an awareness of their developing bodies.
 Following recommendations from Health professionals, films are shown to pupils in Year 5 and Year 6 which complement the National Curriculum Science Programme of Study for the Human Body – Life Processes.
 An opportunity is given to parents to view the films in order to assist them in any subsequent discussions, which may arise, with their children.

-Homework for the younger age groups involves the children in reading with parents each day.
-They may have maths or literacy tasks or be involved in information gathering.
-The main focus of homework will be numeracy and literacy.
+Home Learning for the younger age groups involves the children in reading with parents each day.
+They may have maths or English tasks or be involved in information gathering.
+The main focus of the Home Learning will be maths and English.
 Science and other subjects are added to the programme as children move up the school.
-Homework needs to become a regular pattern with a familiar routine to help children, parents and teachers.
+Home Learning needs to become a regular pattern with a familiar routine to help children, parents and teachers.

 At Holland Park sport is encouraged because:

 - it touches the lives of a great number of individuals;